carlstadie/PlanetDriftwood/README.md

 # PlanetUNet
-A framework for detecting trees in satellite images using deep learning with a UNet architecture.
+A framework for detecting driftwood in satellite images using deep learning with a UNet architecture originally developed for tree mapping.

 ### Contributors
 ```
 Ankit Kariryaa - Original design and implementation of core framework for preprocessing, training and prediction
 Sizhuo Li      - Conversion to multi-band planet images and implementation of boundary weights channel
 Florian Reiner - New structure and config workflow, support for resampling and jp2 format, postprocessing
+Carl Stadie    - Aggregation of yearly predictions, feature filtering, adaption for driftwood mapping
 ```

 # Structure
-The code is structured around four main steps of the pipeline: `preprocessing.py`, `training.py`, `prediction.py` and `postprocessing.py`.
+The code is structured around six main steps of the pipeline: `preprocessing.py`, `training.py`, `prediction.py`, `aggreagtion.py`, `postprocessing.py`, and `feature_filter.py`.
 These steps are called from `main.py`, and rely on methods in `/core`.
 The overall configuration class is stored under `/config/`, and is initialised and passed to the pipeline in `main.py`.
+For predictions of images form multiple years, each zear should have its own config-file.

 During preprocessing, the training areas are extracted from the training images, and stored in temporary preprocessed frames.
 Each frame contains the image channels and the two annotation channels (labels and boundary weights).